Our Physician Coaches:

 Over this time, there has been ample opportunity to experience first hand the stress of medical care and the health care world, not only here in the United States and abroad, but in institutions ranging from small critical access hospitals to large urban centers in both non-profit and for profit systems.

 Away from work he spends a good deal of his time kayaking the local whitewater rivers in North Carolina and hiking its beautiful wilderness.
-A major creative and thought provoking endeavor for the past few years is the soon to be published book, Free The Brain: Overcome The Struggle People And Organizations Face With Change, which applies the insights from neuroscience research on how the brain operates to why organizations do, or don’t, function so well.
+He is the author of Free The Brain: Overcome The Struggle People And Organizations Face With Change, which applies the insights from neuroscience research on how the brain operates to why organizations do, or don’t, function so well, and what you can do about it.

 Mark is married.
-He and Mary Ann have three children, the oldest of whom is currently a first year resident.
+He and Mary Ann have three children, the oldest of whom is currently completing an internal medicine residency.

 "Despite the gloom and doom that seems to cloud medicine these days, I see the future of health care in a more optimistic light especially when I spend time with the upcoming generation of physicians.